Mercedes-AMG

-Mercedes-AMG GmbH, commonly known as AMG, is the high-performance subsidiary of Mercedes-Benz AG.
+Mercedes-AMG GmbH, commonly known as AMG (Aufrecht, Melcher, Großaspach), is the high-performance subsidiary of Mercedes-Benz AG.
 AMG independently hires engineers and contracts with manufacturers to customize Mercedes-Benz AMG vehicles.
 The company has its headquarters in Affalterbach, Baden-Württemberg, Germany.

 AMG was originally an independent engineering firm specializing in performance improvements for Mercedes-Benz vehicles.
 DaimlerChrysler AG took a controlling interest in 1999, then became the sole owner of AMG in 2005.
 Mercedes-AMG GmbH is now a wholly owned subsidiary of Mercedes-Benz AG, which is in turn owned by the Mercedes-Benz Group.

-AMG models typically have more aggressive looks, better performance, better handling, better stability and more carbon fibre than their regular Mercedes-Benz counterparts.
+AMG models typically have more aggressive looks, higher performance, better handling, better stability and more carbon fibre than their regular Mercedes-Benz counterparts.
 AMG models are typically the most expensive and highest-performing variant of each Mercedes-Benz class.
+AMG has also made special variants of some Mitsubishi and Honda models.

 AMG variants are usually badged with two numerals, as opposed to regular Mercedes-Benz vehicles, which have three (e.g. "E 63" as opposed to "E 350").
 The numerals do not always indicate engine size, but are rather a tribute to earlier heritage cars, such as the 300 SEL 6.3 litre.
 For example, newer-model AMG V8s such as the E 63 actually have 4.0L V8s.

 The world's first stand-alone Mercedes-AMG dealership, AMG Sydney, was opened in Sydney, Australia in 2018.

 History

-AMG was founded as a racing engine forge in 1967 under the name AMG Motorenbau und Entwicklungsgesellschaft mbH (German for 'AMG Engine Production and Development Limited') by former Mercedes-Benz engineers Hans Werner Aufrecht and Erhard Melcher in Burgstall an der Murr, near Stuttgart.
-The initialism 'AMG' stands for Aufrecht, Melcher and Großaspach (Aufrecht's birth town).
-In 1976, most of AMG moved to Affalterbach, with the racing-engine development remaining at the old location in Burgstall.
-At this time, Erhard Melcher ceased to be a partner, but he continued to be an employee at the Burgstall location.
+AMG was established in 1967 as a racing engine manufacturer under the name AMG Motorenbau- und Entwicklungsgesellschaft mbH (translated from German as "AMG Engine Production and Development Limited") by former Mercedes-Benz engineers Hans Werner Aufrecht and Erhard Melcher in Burgstall an der Murr, near Stuttgart.
+The name "AMG" is derived from the initials of Aufrecht, Melcher, and Großaspach (Aufrecht's birthplace).
+In 1976, the majority of AMG's operations moved to Affalterbach, with racing-engine development remaining in Burgstall.
+At this time, Erhard Melcher ceased his partnership but continued working at the Burgstall location.

-In 1993, with AMG having become a high-profile purveyor of modified Mercedes-Benz cars, Daimler-Benz AG and AMG signed a contract of cooperation, allowing AMG to leverage Daimler-Benz's extensive dealer network and leading to commonly developed vehicles (the first one being the Mercedes-Benz C36 AMG, in 1993).
+By 1993, AMG became a high-profile purveyor of modified Mercedes-Benz vehicles.
+That year, Daimler-Benz AG and AMG entered into a cooperation agreement, enabling AMG to use Daimler-Benz's dealer network and to develop joint vehicles, the first being the Mercedes-Benz C36 AMG.

-On 1 January 1999, DaimlerChrysler AG (as it was called between 1998 and 2007) acquired 51 percent of AMG shares, and AMG was renamed to Mercedes-AMG GmbH.
-Racing engine development was divested and continues to exist in Burgstall under the name HWA (Aufrecht's initials).
+On 1 January 1999, DaimlerChrysler AG (as it was called between 1998 and 2007) acquired 51 percent of AMG shares, and the company was renamed Mercedes-AMG GmbH.
+The racing engine division was separated and continues to operate in Burgstall under the name HWA, derived from Aufrecht's initials.
 On 1 January 2005, Aufrecht sold his remaining shares to DaimlerChrysler, and since then, Mercedes-AMG GmbH has been a wholly owned subsidiary of the Mercedes-Benz Group.